 Don’t Forget Your Guests

-There’s nothing more annoying for wedding guests than to have a ceremony in one spot, and then being expected to make their own way to a reception venue an hour away.
-If you want to be excellent wedding hosts and provide those extra details that will be remembered and appreciated by all who attend your big day, then why not lay on some vehicles for your friends and family too?
+There’s nothing more annoying for wedding guests than to have a ceremony in one spot and then be expected to make their own way to a reception venue an hour away.
+If you want to be an excellent wedding host and provide those extra details that will be remembered and appreciated by all who attend your big day, then why not lay on some vehicles for your friends and family too?
 If your entire celebrations take place in the same location, then you could instead use a wedding vehicle to transport your guests back to the nearest hotel in the early hours.
-A London Routemaster bus is a popular idea – it can fit plenty of guests on it, and of course you can decorate the front with ‘Steve and Louise’s Wedding’ or ‘Mr and Mrs Hargreaves’.
+A London Routemaster bus is a popular idea – it can fit plenty of guests on it, and of course, you can decorate the front with ‘Steve and Louise’s Wedding’ or ‘Mr and Mrs Hargreaves’.

 Another idea, taking inspiration from across the pond, is to hire out an iconic American school bus.
 The bright yellow colour really stands out in the photos and offers something a little different.
 It’s perfect for any movie buff couples out there who will be familiar with such transportation being featured in flicks such as Forrest Gump.
 Again, the bus is perfect for an end of night carriage to help your guests make their merry way back home after a memorable day at your wedding.